Anass-Daoudi/QuoteRatingEngine/README.md

 1. Clone this repository
 2. Open the QuoteRatingEngine folder using Visual Studio Code
 3. Open the built in Visual Studio Code terminal
-4. You should run this command `dotnet test` inside the QuoteRatingEngine foolder
+4. You should run this command `dotnet test` inside the QuoteRatingEngine folder

 ## What I would do next